Kong/docs.konghq.com/src/deck/reference/deck_diff.md

 :  Personal Access Token associated with your Konnect account, this takes precedence over `--konnect-token-file` flag.

 `--konnect-token-file`
-:  File containing the Peronsal Access Token to your Konnect account.
+:  File containing the Personal Access Token to your Konnect account.

 {% endif_version %}